 a flunky worker turning the toast by hand when it started smoking.
 The result

-put into a huge "sufaria" or deep pan.
-This "sufaria" would than be covered
+a huge "sufaria" or deep pan.
+This "sufaria" would than be covered with a cloth,

-with a cloth, and the result was that the toast would then steam itself and become
+and the result was that the toast would then steam itself and become soggy and